zZissou/asset-pipeline-poem/readme.md

   * Repeat these steps for the Bootstrap JavaScript library.
   * Precompile your assets.

+ > You can also use the front-end package manager Bower to download and install library files.

 2. Downloading the Bootstrap CSS and JavaScript files isn't the only way to use Bootstrap with the Rails asset pipeline!
 You can also use the <a href="https://github.com/twbs/bootstrap-sass" target="_blank">bootstrap-sass gem</a>.
   * In `application.css` and `application.js`, remove the `require` statements for Bootstrap, and use the bootstrap-sass gem instead (follow the <a href="https://github.com/twbs/bootstrap-sass#a-ruby-on-rails" target="_blank">installation steps</a> in the docs).
   * After installing bootstrap-sass, precompile your assets again.

+ > It's often easier to use a well-documented gem than to to work directly with the asset pipeline.
+Watch out for gems that haven't been updated in a while, though, or for bad interactions among gems.